mantidproject/documents/Design/histogram_type.md

   - Arithmetic operations should do the right thing for any data type automatically.
 - Hide error handling.
   - For simple operations with histograms algorithm authors should not need to know how to propagate errors.
-- Enable unit testing of key concepts in Mantid:
+- Enable unit testing of key concepts in Mantid.
   - Arithmetic operations with histograms.
   - Propagation of errors.